NViergever/rpg-sheet/README.md

 a file that will still only be a few KBs.

 RPG Sheet itself is also easy to modify.
 It is static HTML, CSS, JavaScript and images.
-You can host it yourself using something as simple as `python -m SimpleHTTPServer`.
+You can host it yourself using something as simple as `python3 -m http.server 8080`.
 You can also create your own sheet modules, or modify existing ones.